Effective Date: July 2019

 We will never attempt to extract unnecessary information from our users, regardless of age.
 Consistent with the Children's Online Privacy Protection Act of 1998 ("COPPA"), we will never knowingly request personally identifiable information from anyone under the age of 13 without prior verifiable parental consent.
 If we become aware that a child under 13 has provided us with this information without consent, we will use our best efforts to remove it from our files.
 If a parent or guardian becomes aware that a child under 13 has provided such information to us, they should contact us at 212.763.5779 or email email@example.com.

 Updating your information

-Upon request Doctors Without Borders will provide you with information about whether we hold any of your personal information.
-We work to process and maintain accurately the information that you share with us.
-If you have donated to us and would like to access, correct, update, or delete your personal data or to adjust your mail preferences, you can do so by using our contact form, calling us at (212) 763-5779, emailing email@example.com, or by sending us the update via postal mail sent to Doctors Without Borders, P.O.
+We are always working to keep the information you share with us up-to-date.
+At any point, you can contact us to request details about whether we hold any of your personal information.
+If you have donated to us and would like to access, correct, update, or delete your personal data or adjust your mail preferences, please let us know.
+You can update that information by using our contact form.
+Or, you can call us at 212.763.5779, email firstname.lastname@example.org, or mail the update to Doctors Without Borders, P.O.
 Box 5030, Hagerstown, MD 21741-5030.

-You may sign up to receive email or newsletter or other communications from us.
-If you would like to discontinue receiving this information, you may update your email preferences by using the "Unsubscribe" link found in emails we send you or at your member profile on our website or by contacting us at (212) 763-5779 or email firstname.lastname@example.org.
+If you’d like to stay up-to-date on the lifesaving work we’re doing around the world, you can sign up to receive email, newsletter, or other communications from us.
+If you ever want to stop receiving this information, you can easily update your email preferences by using the "Unsubscribe" link found in emails we send you or at your member profile on our website.
+To opt out of SMS messages, simply reply STOP to cancel.
+Message and data rates may apply.
+You can also update your preferences by contacting us at 212.763.5779 or emailing email@example.com.

 Questions or suggestions